There has been a lot of buzz recently about three-dimensional mammography, otherwise known as tomosynthesis.

 Although tomosynthesis is relatively new (it was approved for use in the US in 2011), it has been used in Europe for a number of years.
 There is already mounting evidence showing its ability to detect small, invasive cancers not seen with two-dimensional mammography as well as its ability to reduce false positives.
 A recent widely-publicized, 13-institution study conducted in the US showed the same results.

 Small invasive cancers are the kind we want to detect with screening mammography.
-When these cancers are identified early and treated early, we are able to make the most impact on a patient’s changes of survival.
+When these cancers are identified early and treated early, we are able to make the most impact on a patient’s chances of survival.
 At the UVM Medical Center, we have used tomosynthesis in clinical practice – both for screening and diagnostic mammography – since 2012.
 Our experience has matched that in previously reported studies.
 Our rates of callbacks from screening have decreased approximately 25 percent since before we began using tomosynthesis.
 This decrease is even more marked for women undergoing their first, or baseline, mammogram.
 Our cancer detection rate for small invasive cancers has significantly increased, while our detection rate for non-invasive cancer (DCIS) has not changed.
 When a patient is called back from a screening 3D mammogram, most of the time we can go straight to ultrasound; bypassing the need for additional mammographic views.
 This saves time, money, and radiation dose.

 Tomosynthesis or 3D mammography improves our ability to detect cancers (although it still may not detect all cancers, particularly in dense breasts) and results in a decreased chance of false positives as compared with 2D mammography.
 It is the only technique right now to accomplish both – and give your radiologist even more confidence in his or her diagnosis.